-We “get what we get” and none of us are exempt from those unpredictable situations whereby our lives are turned upside down by a single event.
-For now, we survived and for this, we are more grateful than words can express here in a post written with the utmost of candor and vulnerability.
+We “get what we get,” and none of us are exempt from those unpredictable situations whereby our lives are turned upside down by a single event.
+For now, we survived, and for this, we are more grateful than words can express here in a post written with the utmost candor and vulnerability.

 Tomorrow, our ship arrives in New York City.
-At this point, we may or may not get off the ship.
-Halloween festivities will create more traffic, more tourists, more hustle and bustle that at this point neither of us are much interesting in exploring.
+At this point, we may or may not get off the boat.
+Halloween festivities will create more traffic, more tourists, more hustle and bustle that, at this point, neither of us are much interesting in exploring.

 |The participants are having a great time learning dance steps.|